-- Worked with other hydrogen partners to maximize reach of programs and materials - i.e. working with infrastructure grantees to provide educational resources. - Continued incorporation of materials and programming into NEED's existing training initiatives. - Annually updated materials with new data and provide major changes to educational community. - Delivered maximum number of hands-on resources to classrooms leveraging resources to do so. - Reached over 8,000 teachers. - Provided hydrogen education experiences to analysts and economists from the Energy Information Administration and field trips to Shell's fueling station in Washington, D.C. as well as Ride and Drives with GM in DC, Richmond, and Norfolk.
+- Worked with other hydrogen partners to maximize reach of programs and materials i.e. working with infrastructure grantees to provide educational resources. - Continued incorporation of materials and programming into NEED's existing training initiatives. - Annually updated materials with new data and provide major changes to educational community. - Delivered maximum number of hands-on resources to classrooms leveraging resources to do so. - Reached over 9,000 teachers. - Provided hydrogen education experiences to analysts and economists from the Energy Information Administration and field trips to Shell's fueling station in Washington, D.C. as well as Ride and Drives with GM in DC, Richmond, and Norfolk. - Expanded NEED's Transportation portfolio with additional hydrogen transportation materials.